penguineer/penguineer/README.md

 I will consider sponsorship as an income and pledge to spend a matching amount of time working on FLOSS and music projects!

-### Time spent developing (experimental)
+### Time spent developing (past 7 days)

-I am still ironing out the kinks of this fun statistics, so please take it with a grain of salt for now.
+I track some of my IDE useage with [WakaTime](https://wakatime.com).
+Please note that, while this provides a useful overview, it’s not a precise reflection of how I spend my time.

 <!--START_SECTION:waka-->